 Sunlight and other forms of light can be a powerful influence on our skin’s health, because it has the ability to penetrate through the surface of your skin.
 This can be bad (read: skin cancer) or for good.

 When we’re talking about acne fighting properties, you need to know a little about ultraviolet rays.

 Invisible ultraviolet light emitted by the sun has an antibacterial effect and destroys the bacteria that causes acne.
 It does this by triggering a reaction that damages their DNA and prevents duplication.
 That’s actually the same damaging effect it has on our own cells, too.

 UV light is so powerful and effective that it is used industrially from water and air purification to surgical tool sterilisation.

 The beach is an ideal place for maximum sun exposure to benefit from UV rays, as the light coloured sand and the water both reflect a huge portion of UV light.
 This is exactly the reason why wearing a hat won’t prevent a sunburn at the beach, but for the purposes of acne fighting that’s exactly what you want.

 Of course, always remember to apply and reapply sunscreen at the beach.
 This will still allow you to reap the benefits of sun exposure without the permanent skin damage along with it.
 None of the temporary improvement in your acne will be worth it if it’s accompanied by lifelong sun damage.
-My latest sunscreen love is MISSHA All Around Safe Block Essence Sun Milk – review coming soon!
+My latest SPF love that won’t remind you of typical zinc-stick sunscreen is MISSHA All Around Safe Block Essence Sun Milk.

 As with everything, use moderation.
 It’s not healthy to be at the beach day in and day out, but it’s also not healthy to never get out and enjoy what life has to offer, and make some sweet vitamin D and maybe get some clearer skin out of it.